 Sign up for Original Medicare

 If you are already receiving social security benefits, you will be automatically enrolled in Medicare Parts A and B. If you are not automatically enrolled, and you are no longer covered by an employer-based health plan, you should sign up for Medicare within your 7-month initial enrollment period, or IEP.
-To identify your unique 7-month IEP, use our Initial Enrollment Period Finder tool.

 This initial enrollment period will begin three months prior to the first day of your birthday month and end three months after.
 If you enroll in these first three months, your coverage will begin on your 65th birthday.
 If you wait until after your birthday, your coverage will be delayed by 1-3 months, depending on how long you wait.
 For this reason, we recommend making it a priority to enroll before your birthday.